Extend the Life of Your Appliances with a Water Softener in Fort Worth

 Showerheads in homes with hard water can lose 75 percent of their flow rate in less than 18 months.
 Soft water keeps the shine and full flow for faucets and showerheads, nearly as well as the day they were added.

 Soft water is doesn’t have a lot of minerals.
 It doesn’t create deposits in pipes or limit water flow in fixtures.

-The mineral deposits in hard water form limescale when they get hot.
+The mineral deposits in hard water make limescale when they get hot.
 This can spread over the heating elements in your appliances, lowering life span and efficiency.

-As a result, your appliances may need frequent fixes or need to be replaced sooner.
+As a result, your appliances may need frequent fixes or need to be exchanged sooner.

 Efficient Water Heaters

 Soft water protects the efficiency of water heaters.